Reducing C-NOT Counts for State Preparation and Block Encoding via Diagonal Matrix Migration: Preliminaries

 The uniformly controlled rotation, $\sum_{j=0}^{2^k-1}\ket{j}\bra{j}\otimes R_{\bm{a}}(\alpha_{j})$, consists of $k$-fold controlled rotations, and is a case of a quantum multiplexor with $k$ select bits.
 Given a unit vector $\bm{a} = (a_x,a_y,a_z)$, the special unitary operator is a one-parameter gate defined as $R_{\bm{a}}(\phi) = e^{i\bm{a}\cdot \bm{\sigma}\phi/2} = I\cos\frac{\phi}{2} + i(\bm{a}\cdot \bm{\sigma})\sin\frac{\phi}{2}$, where $I = $; the product $\bm{\alpha}\cdot\bm{\sigma} = a_x X + a_y Y + a_z Z$ involves $X = $, $Y = $, $Z = $.
 The Hadamard gate is denoted as $H=\frac{1}{\sqrt{2}} $.

-\begin{lemma} The topology of an $n$-qubit circuit utilizing $k$ C-NOT gates contains at most $3n+4k$ one-parameter gates. \end{lemma} The demonstration of above lemma follows the proof of proposition 1 in~\cite{PhysRevA.69.062321}, which illustrate the degree of freedom in an $n$-qubit quantum circuit with $k$ C-NOT gates.
+\begin{lemma} The topology of an $n$-qubit circuit utilizing $k$ C-NOT gates contains at most $3n+4k$ one-parameter gates. \end{lemma} The demonstration of the above lemma follows the proof of proposition 1 in Ref.~\cite{PhysRevA.69.062321}, which illustrates the degree of freedom in an $n$-qubit quantum circuit with $k$ C-NOT gates.